 1 – Complete and provide a Practicum Description Form to supervising professor or representative of the university, for signature, and have it sent directly to our office.

-2 – Order transcripts for all course work listed on your application.
+2 – Order transcripts for all course work listed on your application (undergraduate and graduate degree transcripts).
 Transcripts must be sent directly to us from the institutions.
 We will accept certified electronic transcripts sent from the university.
+Transcripts must be final and indicate degree conferred.

 5 – Order letters of good standing from any regulatory bodies with which you hold membership.